 Roads or reserves enclosed within abutting properties for more than 15 years may be claimed by adverse possession however the road or reserve status is not removed unless occupation of more than 30 years can be established.
 The original property owner is precluded from reclaiming ownership.
-Due to the cost of claiming adverse possession and time involved, sale by Council can be a cost effective means of acquiring ownership by interested parties without relying on expensive and time consuming legal processes.
+Due to the cost of claiming adverse possession and time involved, sale by Council can be a cost-effective means of acquiring ownership by interested parties without relying on expensive and time consuming legal processes.

-Council does, from time to time, become aware of unauthorised occupation of roads and reserves.
-Council does not condone unauthorised occupation of land and will act to ensure that unauthorised occupation is not rewarded or encouraged.
+Council does not condone unauthorised occupation of land.
+When Council becomes aware of unauthorised occupation of roads and reserves Council will act to ensure that unauthorised occupation is not rewarded or encouraged.

-1) Occupation of Council titled land.
+1) Occupation of Council titled land